zwoefler/data-is-aweseome/README.md

 # 🚀 Data is Awesome
 Answering questions with opinionated data stories and visuals in small self contained projects.

+Learning Python3 skills, data aggregation and story telling on the way.

 Focus on making (at least you) your audience understand the subject and make connections obvious.

 Read more about the [❓️Why](docs/Purpose%20and%20Why.md)?